kwantam/kwantam.github.com/lhs/BBKNotes2.md

 % Riad Wahby
 % 2013 May 4

-Continuing from our <a href="BBKNotes1.html">previous session</a>, it's time to continue hacking.
+Picking up from our <a href="BBKNotes1.html">previous session</a>, it's time to hack some more.

 USB network bridge
 --